michaelbull/wysiwyg-editor/README.md

 ## Features

-- Smart typography utilizes typography ligatures where appropriate and provides intuitive shorthand replacements for common symbols and units.
+- Smart typography utilizes [typographic ligatures][ligature] where appropriate and provides intuitive shorthand replacements for common symbols and units.
 - The floating rich editor menu allows for easy document edits to insert blocks and toggle formatting.
-- Serializes to semantic HTML5.
+- The document state is saved to your browser’s local storage, allowing you to return to your document later on.
+Once finished, the document may be serialized and downloaded as a semantic HTML5 file.

 ## Quotes